Lazztech/Lazztech.Hub-Service/docs/boilerplate/NewProject.md

 - Replace ip address with new server ip address across repo
 - Setup the ssl certificate on the server
     - [Setup HTTPS SSL](./SetupHttpsSSL.md)
+- Change Ionic server variable to point at new server

 # Not done yet
 - Setup netlify
+- Add Ionic design assets